-> Closing on Time During COVID-19
+Closing On Time During COVID-19

-Protecting Yourself if You Plan to Buy or Sell
+Protecting Yourself If You Plan to Buy or Sell

 If You Are Quarantined or Ill

-When Government Services are Closed
+When Government Services Are Closed

-No Real Estate Lawyer or Notary?
+No Real Estate Lawyer

-How Virtual Commissioning Works
+How Our Virtual Lawyer Service Works

-1. Click on the link to enter the video conference.
+- Click on the link to enter the video conference.

-3. The notary reviews closing documents with you.
+- Your virtual lawyer reviews closing documents with you.

-5. Final documents are emailed for you to print and keep.
+- Final documents are emailed for you to print and keep.

 You’re the Legal Owner of a New Home!